About ESL News Stories

 For Teachers

 An ESL News Story article should easily provide enough material for a fifty-minute class, especially if enough time is taken at each stage.
-For talkative classes, the webpage content might suffice.
-Less advanced groups, however, could benefit from the more robust printout and extra activities.

 A complete lesson can be built around some of the following activities: